u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/social_marketing/essentials/social_essentials.rst

 .. image:: social_essentials/feed.png
    :align: center
-   :alt: Example of how a populated stream-filled dashboard looks in Odoo Social Marketing
+   :alt: Example of how a populated stream-filled dashboard looks in Thrive Bureau ERP Social Marketing

 .. note::
    Adding social media accounts to the feed also links that specific social media platform's KPIs